 Notwithstanding the above, additional information may be required for legal proceedings with the appropriate formalized request to the HRO (e.g., letter requesting production of documents, HRTO Application response required etc.).
-HRTO proceedings require disclosure of the complaint and the resolution, if any.
-The HRO will not provide any complete file to any area of the Board unless required by law.
+HRTO proceedings require disclosure of the complaint and the resolution, if any. -The HRO will not provide any complete file to any area of the Board unless required by law.

-(c) Written notification of complaint
+(c) Time Limit